foolishmortalbuilders/magicbandreader/README.md

 # Config

-Set the ring_pixels and mickey_pixel counts to the correct value
+Set the ring_pixels and mickey_pixel counts to the correct value.
+Set top_of_ring to the pixel number at top of ring.

 # Troubleshooting